cgruver/cgruver/_pages/home-lab/sno/sno-install.md

    __Note:__ This command does not affect to install process.
 You can stop and restart it safely.
 It is just for monitoring the bootstrap.

-1. When the API is available, power on your control plane NUCs:
+1. When the API is available, power on your control plane NUC:

    You will see the following output from the above command: